Mediation the bright side

 The Bright Side of Mediation

-The 21st century schizoid man is always under a lot of stress.
+The 21st-century man is always under a lot of stress.
 The work shifts have changed.
 There is always an enormous amount of pressure that the adult is living under.
-There is a lot of glamour and glitz but inside of them, there are huge hollow blocks that gives rise to constant anxiety.
+There is a lot of glamour and glitz but inside of them, there are huge hollow blocks that give rise to constant anxiety.
 Living on the verge of sanity, people often lose their clam when it is a little too much for them to take.
 Both the parties are now busy managing their own lives and hence, once in a while, a crisis forms in the family.

 Mediation seems to be a feasible alternative to your family crisis.
 Whether you are in a civil partnership, marriage or just cohabiting, mediation helps.
 To keep the future of your child secure, mediation can be a great means.
 There is no need to rush and still you can have all your marital troubles without putting the child in distress.